 Maintenance of your chainsaw is essential, particularly with regards to keeping your chain sharp.
 At best, a dull saw chain will cut inefficiently; at worst, it can cause your saw to kick back out of the wood, which can be dangerous.
 Your dealer can sharpen your chain for you, or you can use our sharpening tools to do it yourself at home.
 In particular, the 2 in 1 EasyFile makes the job just that – easy!
 The design of this nifty little tool means that you can sharpen both the cutting tooth and the depth gauge at the same time, which significantly reduces maintenance time.

 Although technology improvements (such as the mandatory addition of a chain brake to all saws) have made using a chainsaw much safer in recent years, you should still always wear Personal Protective Equipment (PPE).
-Chainsaw protective trousers are vital.
+We have produced a guide detailing what PPE you should wear with different tools, but chainsaw protective trousers are vital.
 STIHL’s trousers have protective patches on the thighs, which are filled with fibres.
 If a saw cuts through the top layer, these fibres are pulled out by the chain and bung up the sprocket to slow and stop the chain.

 We also recommend a helmet with face visor or eye protection, gloves and chainsaw boots.
 If you’re starting from scratch, we appreciate this seems like a lot of kit!
-But having seen some of the more questionable videos on YouTube, we are keen that all STIHL chainsaw users are fully protected – we even do a PPE kit which includes everything you need if you are a complete beginner.
+But having seen some of the more questionable videos on YouTube, we are keen that all STIHL chainsaw users are fully protected.
 Don’t forget that PPE is not the only thing to consider – safe operation of your saw is the best protection against accidents so please do read the safety manual thoroughly before starting.